andreaiaia/blog-template/README.md

 Now you can start writing your posts, you can find them in the `articles` folder, delete the sample post and start writing your own.

 To publish a post just **push** the changes to the main branch of your repository, Vercel will automatically deploy the new version of your blog with your new post.

+### Customizing the logo

+The only time you will need to get your hand dirty with code is when you want to change the logo of your blog.

+To customize the logo you have to add your custom `svg` image inside the Logo component, you can find it in the `components/Logo` folder.

+Inside that folder you will also find another README.md file with more detailed instructions on how to customize the logo.

+### Customize the color palette

+To customize the color palette of your blog you need to edit the `_globals.module.scss` file in the `styles` folder.

+At the top of the file you will find a list of variables that you can change to customize the colors of your blog.

+### Customize the font

+To customize the font of your blog you need to make two steps:

+- Add the fonts you want to use in the `public/fonts` folder
+- Edit the `main.scss` file in the `styles` folder.

+Alternatively you can use a font from Google Fonts, in that case you just need to edit the `main.scss` file in the `styles` folder.

+In the `main.scss` you just need to change the `font-family` and the `src` properties of the `@font-face` rules.

+Then to apply the fonts to all the elements of the blog you need to change the `font-family` property of the `body` rule.

+If you want to use different fonts for the heading tags you can change the `font-family` property of the `h1`, `h2`, `h3`, `h4`, `h5`, `h6` rules.

+For more customization the scss is there waiting for you.